dckc/ag-documentation/main/guides/js-programming/hardened-js.md

 <<< @/snippets/test-hardened-js.js#makeCounter

-Note the use of functions and records:
+We'll unpack this a bit [below](#objects-and-the-maker-pattern), but for now, note the use of functions and records:

  - `makeCounter` is a function
  - Each call to `makeCounter` creates a new "instance":